HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

 Building & Deploying
 ======================

 Running build.sh rebuilds everything (it's not smart about dependencies - it does extra work, as compared to a makefile).
 The makefile isn't typically used, so is not up to date.
+Note that the scrapers need to be run first, if you want to update the input data - see the readme in the data_scrapers directory.

 The other useful script to run directly is verify_links.py; this script goes through the links in data.json and checks 1) if they are valid (it accesses every link, so is a little slow), and 2) if the link it generates as an internal link is the same as the link in data.json (if this fails, tech_electives_by_subfields.txt will probably include broken internal links).